askedrelic/git-summary/README.md

 git-summary is a Rust based script to generate an HTML summary of a git repository.
 Several tools and scripts exist to analyze git repos for specific metrics, along with GitHub providing various types of analytics, but git-summary aims to be the most concise way to understand a git repo.

+For example, the summary of this repo is available here: https://askedrelic.github.io/git-summary/

 # Usage

 TODO